-Criterion 1.3 Tasks and Questions: Foundational Skills Development: Materials in reading, writing, speaking, listening, and language targeted to support foundational reading development are aligned to the standards.
-Indicator 1p Instructional opportunities are frequently built into the materials for students to practice and achieve reading fluency in order to read with purpose and understanding.
+Criterion 1.3 Tasks and Questions: Foundational Skills Development (Grades K-2): Materials in reading, writing, speaking, listening, and language targeted to support foundational reading development are aligned to the standards.
+Indicator 1p Instructional opportunities are frequently built into the materials for students to practice and gain decoding automaticity and sight-based recognition of high-frequency words.
+This includes reading fluency in oral reading beginning in mid-Grade 1 and through Grade 2.